jeffjeffbobeff/murderMystery-Privacy-Policy/README.md

 You can stop all collection of information by the Application easily by uninstalling it.
 You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.

 # Data Retention Policy
+Data retained are solely for the purpose of saving and facilitating gameplay and application performance monitoring.
 The Service Provider will retain User Provided data for as long as you use the Application and for a reasonable time thereafter.
 If you'd like them to delete User Provided Data that you have provided via the Application, please contact them at mystery@binderylibrary.com and they will respond in a reasonable time.

 # Children
 The Service Provider does not use the Application to knowingly solicit data from or market to children under the age of 13.